List of KF Tirana seasons

-KF Tirana is an Albanian professional football club based in Tiranë.
+KF Tirana is an Albanian professional football club based in Tirana.
 The club was founded as the Agimi Sports Association in 1920.
-The club was renamed to Sportklub Tiranë in 1927 and has since been called 17 Nëntori, and Puna Tirana before being renamed to its current KF Tirana in 1991.
+The club was renamed to Sportklub Tirana in 1927 and has since been called 17 Nëntori, and Puna Tirana before being renamed to its current KF Tirana in 1991.
 The club has won a total of 49 major domestic trophies, including a record 24 league championships, the Albanian Cup 15 times and the Albanian Supercup 10 times.
 The club has never been relegated from the Albanian Superliga, meaning they have been the only ever present team in Albanian top flight history.